Unity-Technologies/com.unity.services.samples.use-cases/Assets/Use Case Samples/Battle Pass/README.md

 We won't be using the Challenge Reward or seasonal images in this sample, but we'll be using everything else, with some additions.

 To use Economy, Remote Config, and Cloud Code services in your game, activate each service for your organization and project in the Unity Dashboard.
-To duplicate this sample scene's setup on your own dashboard, you'll need a few currencies in the Economy setup, some Config Values and Campaigns set up in Remote Config, and a number of scripts published in Cloud Code:
+To duplicate this sample scene's setup on your own dashboard, you'll need a few currencies in the Economy setup, some Config Values and Game Overrides set up in Remote Config, and a number of scripts published in Cloud Code:

 #### Economy Items